bormanbhaskar/k8s-yaml-extractor/README.md

 # k8s-yaml-extractor
 This bash script will extract the pods specification file into yaml format.

 This script can be useful when you have multiple kubernetes pods running under multiple namespaces.
-This script will extract all the pod's specefication files into yaml format and stor them inside a directory named with namespace.
+This script will extract all the pod's specefication files into yaml format and store them inside a directory named with the namespace.

 **Uses:**